Call now in confidence immediate help & advice 24/7

 All treatment centres in the UK should be registered and inspected by the Quality Care Commission or Health Improvement Scotland.
 You should also see if other patients have been satisfied with their treatment plans.

 Lastly, it is wise to not simply choose the first rehab clinic that you see.
-You should compare rehab clinics to narrow down your choices in accordance with all of the factors listed above.
+You should compare drug and alcohol rehab clinics to narrow down your choices in accordance with all of the factors listed above.

 You will then be able to make a fully informed and logical decision.